DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] Scriptable objects for gun variations
 - [ ] Prefabs for gun variations
 - [ ] Buy guns

+TODO: 12-30

+- Guns
+- Make interface for objects that should be saved and loaded